Images of point charges in conducting ellipses and prolate spheroids: Introduction

 There has also been a separate vein of research into the analytic continuation of solutions of more general Dirichlet boundary problems with particular attention to ellipsoids, see for example \cite{khavinson2010search}.

 Here we attempt to find the reduced form of the image of a point charge near or inside a conducting spheroid.
-First in Section \ref{sec 2D} we cover the 2D analogue of an elliptic cylinder, and Section \ref{sec on axis} covers the progress made by \cite{lindell2001electrostatic} for the point charge on the axis of a prolate spheroid.
+First in section \ref{sec 2D} we cover the 2D analogue of an elliptic cylinder, and find exact image solutions for point sources located outside and inside the ellipse.
+These images are used as hints for the image locations in prolate spheroids.
+Section \ref{sec on axis} covers the progress made by \cite{lindell2001electrostatic} for the point charge on the rotation axis.
 We then devise a series expansion by geometric transformations that uncovers the true form of the image.
-In Section \ref{sec off axis} we speculate about the form of the image system for a point charge located off the rotation axis, and find a simple approximate image point charge which is a generalization of the axial case.
-In Section \ref{sec center} we investigate the similar problem of a point charge at the center of a prolate spheroid, constructing a series solution that suggests the reduced image lies on an infinitely wide, flat sheet with a hole around the spheroid.
-In Section \ref{sec inside} the source charge is placed anywhere inside the spheroid, and two approximate image solutions are found, depending on the location of the source.
+In section \ref{sec off axis} we speculate about the form of the image system for a point charge located off the rotation axis, and find a simple approximate image point charge which is a generalization of the axial case, and a correction is made to a claim regarding convergence of the double series from an earlier version of the manuscript \cite{majic2021imagespheroid}.
+In section \ref{sec center} we investigate the similar problem of a point charge at the center of a prolate spheroid, constructing a series solution that suggests the reduced image lies on an infinitely wide, flat sheet with a hole around the spheroid.
+In section \ref{sec inside} the source charge is placed anywhere inside the spheroid, and two approximate image solutions are found, depending on the location of the source.
 When the source is located exactly on a focal point, we find that the image is approximately represented by a multipole of order 1/2.